 One thing that wastes most people’s gas is making many unnecessary trips when they could have done just one trip.
 To ensure that you don’t do this, visualize your trip before you leave.
 Know the items you’ll be buying along one route so that you don’t forget and to come back later.
 Also, arrange multiple destinations so that the distance between them is the shortest.
-If two destinations are close, walk rather than drive – read article on fuel efficient driving tips.
+If two destinations are close, walk rather than drive – read article on save fuel while driving.

 Maintain the right tire pressure